Near coincidences and nilpotent division fields: Introduction

 \begin{conj} {\rm \cite[Conjecture 1.1]{ZywSurj}, \cite[Conjecture 1.1.5]{RSZB}} If $p > 11$, then there is no non-CM elliptic curve $E/\Q$ for which the image of the mod $p$ Galois representation is contained in the normalizer of the non-split Cartan subgroup. \end{conj}

-To state our next main result, recall that a Mersenne prime is a prime which is one less than a power of $2$.
-Such a prime has the form $2^{p} - 1$ for $p$ a prime.
-A Fermat prime is a Fermat number (i.e. a number of the form $2^{2^{n}} + 1$ with $n \geq 0$) which is prime.
+Before stating our next theorem we remind the reader that a Mersenne prime is a prime which is one less than a power of $2$.
+Such a prime always has the form $2^{p} - 1$ for $p$ a prime.

 \begin{theorem} Let $E/\QQ$ be an elliptic curve. \begin{enumerate} \item If $E$ does not have complex multiplication, $\QQ(E[n])/\QQ$ is nilpotent, and Conjecture~\ref{conj:Uniformity} holds, then $n \in \{ 3, 5, 6, 7, 15, 21 \} \cup \{ 2^{k} \colon k \in \ZZ^{+} \}$.
 Each of these cases occurs for infinitely many different rational $j$-invariants. \item If $E$ does not have complex multiplication, $n \not\in \{ 3, 5, 6, 7, 15, 21 \} \cup \{ 2^{k} \colon k \in \ZZ^{+} \}$, then $\QQ(E[n])/\QQ$ is nilpotent if and only if one of the following holds: (i) $n$ is a product of distinct Mersenne primes with the property that the mod $p$ image of Galois is contained in the normalizer of the non-split Cartan for all primes $p \mid n$, or (ii) $n$ is twice a product of distinct Mersenne primes with the property that the mod $p$ image of Galois is contained in the normalizer of the non-split Cartan, and the mod $2$ image has RSZB label {\tt 2.2.0.1}. \item If $E$ has complex multiplication by the order of discriminant $D \in \{ -4, -7, -8, -12, -16, -28 \}$, then $\QQ(E[n])/\QQ$ is nilpotent if and only if $n$ is a power of two times a product of distinct Mersenne and Fermat primes, where the Mersenne primes are inert in the CM field and the Fermat primes are split in the CM field. \item If $E$ has complex multiplication by the order of discriminant $D \in \{ -11, -19, -43, -67, -163 \}$, then $\QQ(E[n])/\QQ$ is nilpotent if and only if $n$ is a product of distinct Mersenne and Fermat primes, where the Mersenne primes are inert in the CM field and the Fermat primes are split in the CM field. \item If $E$ has complex multiplication by the order of discriminant $D = -27$, then $\QQ(E[n])/\QQ$ is never nilpotent.